 Flexible working means different things to different organisations but the key here is to avoid taking a one-size-fits-all approach.
 What might work for one employee may be unattractive to the next.
 Tailoring your work environment to meet an individual’s needs will greatly increase their engagement at work and can also lead to much higher productivity levels.
 However, you will need to avoid any unfairness.
 If you provide a four-day workweek to a new parent but reject another employee’s request for the same flexibility, make sure you adequately explain why and the impact accepting such as request would have on your business and team.

 Your employees leave due to personal reasons

 Sometimes, people will leave and there would have been nothing you could have done to sway their decision.
 Perhaps your most senior Accountant wanted to leave the accounting industry altogether or your Finance Manager started their own perilous journey of starting a business.
 Either way, the important thing to do in this instance, ensures you properly handle an employee’s resignation to avoid any damage to your culture or reputation.

-Although we’ve provided some useful tips to many of the above problems that can cause employees to leave, there is one thing we haven’t discussed that can be a tremendous aid: exit interviews.
+Although we’ve provided some useful tips for many of the above problems that can cause employees to leave, there is one thing we haven’t discussed that can be a tremendous aid: exit interviews.

 With the right approach, exit interviews could be your business’s unheralded advantage and we could dedicate a whole blog on how to get the most out of them.
 For now, though, check out this guide from Hppy on The Art of the Exit Interview.

-Low retention rates and employee engagement can be costly to any business regardless of their size.
-The key message here is to invest time and money into your retention strategy, really listen to what your staff want and act on their feedback and advice.
+Low retention rates and employee engagement can be costly for any business.
+The key message here is to invest time and money into your retention strategy, really listen to what your staff wants and act on their feedback and advice.

-A great retention strategy starts with hiring the right people for your organisation, get in touch today to find out how Auckland and Wellington’s most established Accounting & Finance recruitment specialist can help you achieve exactly that.
+A great retention strategy starts with hiring the right people for your organisation, get in touch today to find out how Auckland and Wellington’s most established recruitment specialists can help you achieve exactly that.